 Croatia, one of the first leisure destinations in southern Europe to open its borders to visitors from select markets in May, has started a campaign in some neighbouring countries to emphasize its proximity, launched an app for foreigners to ease entry added special lanes at border crossings to cut travel time.
 Its number of tourists tripled in two weeks between the beginning and middle of May (from a very low base), with 6% of the visitors arriving by bus.

 Destinations with open spaces are far more likely to be visited earlier than densely populated areas or high-touch destinations, Fuel said.
 Beach or mountain resorts are the third most popular destinations (28%) worldwide for vacations planned for May-September after domestic road trips (41%) and domestic city breaks (30%), according to LuggageHero.
 Fuel said all-inclusive resorts are among the least popular choices, along with cruises.

-About the author: Roger A. Allen, RLA Group CEO
+About the author: Roger A. Allen, RLA Global CEO

-Roger is the founder of Resources for Leisure Assets (RLA) and brings a no-nonsense approach to the leisure industry, which is based on a proven track record of representing owners and operators best interests.
+Roger is the founder of RLA Global (RLA) and brings a no-nonsense approach to the leisure industry, which is based on a proven track record of representing owners and operators best interests.
 Roger has worked with many of the leading hotel operating brands and most influential hotel owners and real estate developers around the world.
 Furthermore, successful ongoing engagements with government entities and high net worth individuals keep him fully engaged with the day to day project development responsibilities.